mikef-nl/azure-batch-rendering/plugins/blender/README.md

 - Choose the number of compute nodes, the template defaults to 5, but for the sake of an initial test we can use 1 or 2.
 For very large jobs we can select virtually any number of compute nodes.
 Any new Batch account will have a default Quota of 20 cores.
 If you are using 2 core machines, then you can create a pool with up to 10 compute nodes should you wish.
 Note that you will pay for the time the compute nodes are running.
 You can send in a support request to have this number increased should you wish.
 Quota increase requests can be raised from the [Azure Portal Support Page](https://portal.azure.com/?feature.customportal=false#blade/Microsoft_Azure_Support/HelpAndSupportBlade/newsupportrequest)

 - Select a compute node size.
 For this example, we'll use a single ```Standard_D2_v2``` compute node which has 2 cores.
 You can see more information about the various Azure Compute Node sizes [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).
 - Select the ```Max tasks per node```.
-This is how many simultanious tasks that can be run on a single compute node.
+This is how many simultaneous tasks that can be run on a single compute node.
 For small, less CPU bound jobs, you can sometimes get away with running 1 task per CPU, but for normal rendering purposes, a single task per compute node would be optimal.

-Tick the ```Do not redirect``` checkbox and click on the big green button and your pool will be submitted to the Batch service for creation.
+Click on the big green button and your pool will be submitted to the Batch service for creation.
+Once submitted you will be redirected back to the job details form.

 **Note** - Once a pool is created, you don't have to delete it in-between jobs.
 You can just use BatchLabs to rescale the pool down to 0 nodes and you will no longer pay for any compute node uptime.
 Next time you want to run a Blender job, just select: ```Pools -> blender-pool-ubuntu``` and click on the scale button to re-scale the pool up again with new compute nodes.
 If you contact us we can help you with an auto scale formula that will scale up when new jobs attempt to use the pool, and automatically scale down again once the jobs have completed.